-- (a) Design drawings; - (b) The overall dimensions, the maximum mass of the package, when fully loaded, and the mass of the empty packaging. - (c) A list of all packaging components important to safety and their materials, including the material specifications of the packaging components; - (d) The maximum normal operating pressure (particularly in the case of air transport). - (e)A description of the packaging body, lid (e.g. closure mechanism and tamper-indicating features), internal arrangements, and components for lifting and tie-down; - (f) A description of the protection against corrosion; - (g)A description of the protection against contamination:
+(a) Design drawings.

-- (h)A description of the packaging components of the containment system, including the definition of the containment boundary and the special features for liquid (see para.
+- (b) The overall dimensions, the maximum mass of the package when fully loaded, and the mass of the empty packaging. - (c) A list of all packaging components important to safety and their materials, including the material specifications of the packaging components. - (d) The maximum normal operating pressure (particularly in the case of air transport). - (e) A description of the packaging body, lid (e.g. closure mechanism and tamper indicating features), internal arrangements, and components for lifting and tiedown. - (f) A description of the protection against corrosion. - (g) A description of the protection against contamination. - (h) A description of the packaging components of the containment system, including the definition of the containment boundary and the special features for liquid (see para.
 650 of the Transport Regulations).
-This may be supported by specialSpecial form radioactive material may be a component of the containment system in accordance with para.
-642 of the Transport Regulations, if applicable (see also item 1.2-(g) of the PDSR);). - (i) A description of the packaging components required for shielding; - (j) A description of the shock absorbing components $\frac{1}{2}$. - (k)Testing specifications and controls before first use to transport radioactive material.
-This ensures compliance of the fabrication to with the design and allows acceptance of the specimen before its first use.
+Special form radioactive material may be a component of the containment system in accordance with para.
+642 of the Transport Regulations, if applicable (see also item 1.2(g) of the PDSR). - (i) A description of the packaging components required for shielding. - (j) A description of the shock absorbing components. - (k) Testing specifications and controls before first use to transport radioactive material.
+This ensures compliance of the fabrication with the design and allows acceptance of the specimen before its first use.
 See also para.
 501 of the Transport Regulations.

-Note-For radioactive material havingthat has other dangerous properties, see para.
+For radioactive material that has other dangerous properties, see para.
 4.1.9.1.5 of Ref.
 [3].
-The packing instructioninstructions as specified in Ref.
+The packing instructions as specified in Ref.
 [3] (or in the applicable regulations for the carriage of dangerous goods) appropriate to the other dangerous properties of the radioactive material should be complied with, with the exception of packages containing 0.1 kg or more of uranium hexafluoride.

-Depending on the package design, the information relating to the ageing considerations, expected in this section of the PDSR, can can also be provided by the package designer directly in the table mentioned in item 1.5.
+Depending on the package design, the information relating to ageing considerations can also be provided by the package designer directly in the table mentioned in item 1.5.

-For packagingspackaging used once for a single transport and not intended for shipment after storage, this sectionitem of the PDSR should be left blank.
+For packaging used once for a single transport and not intended for shipment after storage, this item of the PDSR should be left blank.

-For all other packagingspackaging, this sectionitem of the PDSR should include the following information:
+For all other packaging, this item of the PDSR should include the following information:

-- (a) The intended conditions of use of the package that might influence ageing; - (b)The potential ageing mechanisms that are relevant to the package design, taking into account the intended conditions of use of the package; - (c)Operational measures (including maintenance and inspection activities before shipment) to monitor and limit the ageing effects; - (d)Analysis of the influence of the ageing of the packaging and contents on the design assumptions for demonstration of compliance with the regulations, including the technical analyses in Part 2 of the PDSR2 considering the specified intended use conditions, ageing mechanisms and operational measures.
+- (a) The intended conditions of use of the package that might influence ageing; - (b) The potential ageing mechanisms relevant to the package design, taking into account the intended conditions of use of the package; - (c) Operational measures (including maintenance and inspection activities before shipment) to monitor and limit the ageing effects; - (d) Analysis of the influence of ageing of the packaging and contents on the design assumptions for demonstration of compliance with the regulations, including the technical analyses in Part 2 of the PDSR, considering the specified intended use conditions, ageing mechanisms and operational measures.

-Further recommendations are provided in paras 613A.1-to_613A.5 of SSG-26 (Rev. 1) [2].
+Further recommendations are provided in paras 613A.1-613A.5 of SSG-26 (Rev. 1) [2].

-The PDSR should include a complete list of all paragraphs of the Transport Regulations and other international or national regulations applicable to the respective package design.
+The PDSR should include a complete list of all paragraphs of the Transport Regulations and other international or national regulations applicable to the package design.